 Seismic Slam Barbarian Skills and Runes

 On this page, we explain how to choose and use your skills when playing Seismic Slam Barbarian in Diablo 3.
-Updated for patch 2.6.6 and Season 18.
+Updated for Patch 2.7.3 and Season 26.

-This build starts runs with an activation of Call of the Ancients and Wrath of the Berserker; both skills are to be kept up throughout the rift using the Immortal King set bonus.
-While Wrath of the Berserker needs to be cast on cooldown, only resummon Call of the Ancients when one or more of them fall in battle.
-Make sure to Leap at least once every 8 seconds in order to maintain the massive defensive bulwark of Band of Might and the baked-in Iron Impact Armor bonus coming from the MotE set.
-Finalize your defenses with regular casts of War Cry.
-With buffs and safety out of the way, you are free to decimate your foes with Seismic Slam spam.
+This build starts runs with an activation of Call of the Ancients and Wrath of the Berserker; both skills are to be kept up throughout the rift using the cooldown resets coming from the equipped Obsidian Ring of the Zodiac.
+Make sure to Leap at least once every 10 seconds in order to maintain the massive defensive bulwark of the Iron Impact Armor bonus coming from the MotE set, ideally aiming for Oculus Ring procs spawned by your follower.
+Finalize your buffs with regular casts of War Cry and Battle Rage.
+Once all your various buffs are in check, you are free to decimate your foes with Seismic Slam spam — ideally at a distance that would maintain your No Escape damage buff.

 Your primary damage dealer comes in the form of Seismic Slam, one of the most visually satisfying Barbarian skills.
 Seismic Slam's massive, shuddering tremors are best augmented with the strongest rune, the Cold damage Permafrost.
 You will strengthen the skill's base damage with Might of the Earth's 6-piece set powers and dedicated items like Bracers of Destruction and Fury of the Vanished Peak.
-Its built-in Chilling effect will serve as a natural proc of Bane of the Trapped, further amplifying damage.
+Its built-in Chilling effect will serve as a natural proc for both Fjord Cutter and Bane of the Trapped, further amplifying damage (see this build's gear page for more information).

-- War Cry is a two-in-one utility skill that brings extra Toughness with the Impunity rune.
+- War Cry is a two-in-one utility skill that brings extra Dodge with the Veteran's Warning rune.
 Once activated, the buff lasts for three times the cooldown of the skill — but situations will arise when you need it for the Fury generation, so War Cry is not as passive as it first seems.

 This concludes the overview of the Active Skills, now let us look through the Passives.